 If we used our phones more like a hammer, would our life be a lot better?
-At least, according to the musical genius himself,
+At least, according to the musical genius himself, yes.

 Look at your phone as a tool, not an obligation.
 Would you walk around with a hammer in your pocket?
 You would pick up a hammer when you needed it.
 You would never be addicted or obligated to it.
 Use your phone like a hammer only pick it up when you need it. — Kanye West

-It is a bit of very good advice.
+It is a very good advice.

-My dad has joked that Apple might have a trophy for me for managing to still use such an old iPhone model, and for how beat up it is while still managing to work.
+I still use the iPhone 5SE I purchased almost three years ago.
+It’s cracked top to bottom and has been begging to be put out of its misery for quite some time now.
+My dad jokes that Apple might have a trophy for me for managing to use such an old beat up iPhone.
 If they do, please contact me here.

 . . .

-A smartphone is an amazing tool.
+The smartphone is an amazing tool.

-It is seriously one of the greatest inventions of our time, to have made such an astounding and innovate instrument available for mass consumption.
-Your average person now has access to almost all the world knowledge and information at their fingertips.
+It is seriously one of the greatest inventions of our time.
+It is truly awe-inducing to have such an astounding and innovate instrument available for mass consumption, providing the average person access to almost all of the world’s information at their fingertips.

-According to a recent report, we spend 2.5 hours on our phones, every single day.
+According to a recent report, we spend two and a half hours on average on our phones every single day.
 Why anyone would need to use their phone 17.5 hours a week unless they work part-time at a call center?

 People pay ~$1,200 for the newest iPhone model, ~$70 for a monthly unlimited data plan, and use their phone for taking pictures, and scrolling through social media and memes 90% of the time.

-Again, the smartphone is, by design, meant to exploit our attention.
+Again, the smartphone, by design, is meant to exploit our attention.

-Although I have deleted all my social media accounts, I still spend WAY too much time on useless websites that simply waste my time without contributing much to my day to do life, and even hindering it at times.
+Although I have quit social media, I still spend way too much time on useless websites that simply waste my time without contributing much to my life, and at times even hindering it.
 Is browsing memes and gossip websites an inherently human condition that I should abandon trying to overcome?
 Perhaps.

 Even so, not all hope is lost.

-Even my crappy old iPhone has been proven itself to be useful in so many ways.
+Even my crappy iPhone has proven itself to be useful in so many ways.

 . . .

-Jokes aside, it has been very empowering to make changes to help me utilize my phone as a tool, and not a distraction device.
-I am a weak being that is easily manipulated by attention-grabbing apps, online platforms, and memes.
-However, by making a conscious effort to be mindful of my phone use and make intentional changes to adopt a more positive relationship with my phone, I have found the results to be extremely rewarding.
+I admit that I’m a weak human-being and am easily manipulated by attention-grabbing apps, online platforms, and memes.
+By making a conscious effort to be mindful of my phone use and make intentional changes to adopt a more positive relationship with my phone, I have found the results to be extremely rewarding.